Remodeling for Multigenerational Living

 - Doors that can be unlocked from both sides

-1.)
-Universal Design.
-Universal design focuses on making living space accessible to all – young, old, and every age in between.
+The focus of universal design is to make living space accessible to all – young, old, and every age in between.
 Universal Design is not just for people with disabilities.

 The goal of Universal Design is to make everyone feel comfortable where they live.
 Examples include ramps for wheelchair access, towel bars that double as grab bars in bathrooms, 3-foot-wide doorways, entryways without thresholds, and radiant heating with individual thermostats to suit personal temperature preferences.

 Finishing a basement is one of the most cost-effective ways to increase usable living space.
 It will give you more living space to use now, and it can double as a bedroom for your potential housemates.
 Your finished basement should include a full bathroom.
 Soundproofing the ceiling keeps the noise of basement activities in the basement.